 Whisk in the chicken broth to dissolve the flour and prevent lumps.
 Use a wooden spoon if necessary to scrape up the flour from the bottom of the pot.

-Take the casserole out of the oven and sprinkle about half of the 6 ounce can of fried onions on top.
-Use tongs to lift and fold the onions into the casserole then sprinkle the remaining onions on top.
+Take the casserole out of the oven after 30 minutes and sprinkle about half of the 6-ounce can of fried onions on top.
+Use tongs to lift and fold the onions into the casserole.
+Then, sprinkle the remaining French Fried Onions on top.

-Place it back in the oven uncovered for 5 minutes for the onions to start to brown and get fragrant and crunchy.
+Place the casserole back into the oven and bake uncovered for 5 minutes for the onions to start to get golden brown and get fragrant and Crispy.

 This classic green bean casserole can be made a day ahead if desired.
-Refrigerate the finished dish in a bowl or in the baking pan.
-Allow the beans to get baked before adding the fried onions.
-The onions will taste fresher and have a bit of a crunch if they are added at the end of baking.
+Prepare the casserole up to the baking process.
+Then, refrigerate the finished dish in a bowl or in the baking pan.

-Leftovers can be reheated in the oven or microwave but they won’t have the same crunchy mouthfeel as the fresh casserole does.
+Leftover green bean casserole can be reheated in the oven or microwave but it won’t have the same crispy onions mouthfeel as the fresh casserole does.
 The flavors of the casserole will still be great though.

 I hope that you’ll give my Classic Green Bean Casserole a try.
-Perfect for this Thanksgiving or any other Holiday meal.
+Perfect for this Thanksgiving dinner or any other Holiday meal.
+I know that it is my favorite holiday side dish.

 Like Green Beans?
-Here’s a couple flavorful recipes:
+Here’s a couple of flavorful recipes:

 Thanksgiving Classic Green Bean Casserole